leuty/eb-cosmo/README.md

 ```
 /scratch/username/cosmo-pompa/cosmo
 ```
-So we go there:
+So go there:
 ```
 $ cd /scratch/username/cosmo-pompa/cosmo
 ```
-and we start by executing the Cosmo builds script to fetch the environnement (it's a git submodule of cosmo-pompa):
+execute the Cosmo builds script to fetch the environnement (it's a git submodule of cosmo-pompa):
 ```
 $ test/jenkins/build.sh -h
 ```